Heavy snow hitting parts of Midwest; dangerous cold coming

 “That’s not just unusual.
 That’s 40 degrees below normal,” Hurley said.
 “When you think about it in that sense, that’s a big ‘whoa.’”

-The current record of minus 26 degrees (negative 32 degrees Celsius) was set in 1996.
+“We are being especially vigilant during the night,” he said.
+“Monitoring our doors, our security are going out on the street, we’re partnering individuals that go out proactively looking out for homeless individuals and sharing with them winter clothes and food.”

+Chicago Mayor Rahm Emanuel urged residents to check on their neighbors and take safety precautions.
+He said city agencies are making sure homeless people are in shelters or offered space in warming buses.

-In Chicago, O'Hare International Airport had about 790 canceled flights Monday morning and about 220 canceled flights were reported at Midway International Airport.
-The high temperature forecast at O'Hare on Wednesday is negative 14 degrees (negative 25 degrees Celsius), which would break a record set on Jan.
+In Chicago, O’Hare International Airport had about 790 canceled flights Monday morning and about 220 canceled at Midway International Airport.
+The high temperature forecast at O’Hare on Wednesday is negative 14 degrees (negative 25 degrees Celsius), which would break a record set on Jan.
 18, 1994.

-The largest public school districts in Wisconsin and Minnesota were among those closed Monday, including districts in Milwaukee, Minneapolis and St. Paul.
-The Minnesota State Patrol was responding to scores of spin outs and crashes early Monday in the Twin Cities metro area, even before the busiest commute time, because of snow-covered and icy roads.

-In Wisconsin, plow drivers were having a difficult time keeping up with the snow in Sheboygan.
-Minutes after a plow passed, roads were once again becoming snow covered, according to the Department of Public Works.

 Comments